bevyengine/rfcs/rfcs/51-animation-composition.md

 blend any combination of the clips stored within.
 This produces a composite animation that would otherwise need to be authored by hand.

-Each clip has its on assigned weight.
+Each clip has its own assigned weight.
 As a clips weight grows relative to the other clips in the graph, it's influence on the final output grows.
 These weights may evolve over time to allow a smooth transition between animations.